justinmahar/ai-text-processor/README.md

 - **Data Extraction** - Extract key data from large amounts of text.
 - **Language Translation** - Translate text from one language to another.
 - **Text Formatting** - Format output text using specified criteria.

+One of the main features of this utility is the ability to save and reuse presets.
+This can significantly speed up your workflow.

 ## TypeScript